omsej/phishing-apple-mobileconfig-breakdown/README.md

 ---

-## Redirection JavaScript (Embedded or Linked)
+## Redirection JavaScript

-This JavaScript is embedded in a fake landing page (or linked through the `.mobileconfig` installation path):
+This JavaScript is embedded in a fake Billing Details button:

 ```javascript
 setTimeout(() => {